john2408/AdvancedDatavisualisationAgent/docs/final_report/Report_EN.md

 The most significant finding involves the superiority of hybrid AI architectures over pure agent-based approaches.
 The transition from the original agent-based visualization system to the hybrid approach resulted in a 95.6% latency reduction (from 6.5 seconds to 0.287 seconds) while maintaining visualization quality and expanding chart type support.
 This demonstrates that strategic combination of rule-based heuristics with selective AI integration can achieve both performance optimization and functional sophistication.
 The hybrid approach eliminated multiple LLM API calls for common scenarios while preserving AI capabilities for complex edge cases, proving that not all components of an AI system require artificial intelligence to be effective.

-#### Finding 2: Multi-Agent Systems Provide Robust SQL Generation with High Accuracy
+#### Finding 2: Multi-Agent Systems Provide Exceptional SQL Generation Reliability and Consistency

-The CrewAI-based multi-agent architecture achieved 82.5% accuracy in SQL generation with 100% execution success rate across 24 diverse test scenarios.
-The two-agent approach (SQL Generator + SQL Reviewer) demonstrated that collaborative AI systems can provide built-in quality assurance mechanisms that significantly improve output reliability.
-The system successfully handled complex multi-dimensional queries, temporal analysis, and geographic data exploration, indicating that properly designed agent systems can bridge the gap between natural language understanding and database query construction.
-The 62.5% perfect score rate (15/24 queries) suggests that the system performs exceptionally well for standard business intelligence scenarios.
+The CrewAI-based multi-agent architecture demonstrated outstanding robustness with **99.17% success rate across 240 individual query executions** (10 runs × 24 queries), achieving an average accuracy score of **86.84 out of 100 points**.
+The comprehensive robustness evaluation revealed that **100% of test questions (24/24) achieved at least one successful execution**, with zero complete failures across all attempts, indicating exceptional system reliability.

+The two-agent collaborative approach (SQL Generator + SQL Reviewer) provided built-in quality assurance with remarkable consistency patterns: **58.4% of all runs achieved perfect scores (100/100 points)** and **82.4% achieved high performance scores (≥90 points)**.
+The variance analysis identified distinct performance categories: **10 questions demonstrated perfect consistency** (0.0 standard deviation across 10 runs each), while **14 questions showed controlled variability** with standard deviations ranging from 12.7 to 30.0 points.

+Component-level analysis revealed robust performance across scoring dimensions: **82.8% perfect rows score achievement**, **96.6% perfect columns count accuracy**, and **67.6% perfect column names matching**.
+The system successfully handled complex multi-dimensional queries, temporal analysis, and geographic data exploration with statistical consistency, indicating that properly designed multi-agent systems can provide enterprise-grade reliability for natural language database interfaces.

 #### Finding 3: Comprehensive Multi-Modal Voice Integration Enhances Accessibility and User Experience